selimhotinli/selimhotinli.github.io/_pages/research.md

 Galaxy–velocity cross-power spectra using the 90 GHz (top) and 150 GHz (bottom) CMB maps from ACT DR5 and the DESI Legacy Survey (black points with error bars). **Solid red lines** show model predictions in the absense of primordial non-Gaussianity.
 This model is a good fit over the range of scales used in this paper, delimited by the grey band.
 The **dashed** and **dotted** lines correspond to model predictions with primordial non-Gaussianity amplitude +/-100.
 The signal-to-noise ratio (SNR) is (8.4, 10.3) at (90, 150) GHz.
 The **purple cross markers** show the estimated galaxy-velocity cross-correlation obtained when omitting the mean-subtraction step described in the paper.
 The large difference between the black points and purple crosses indicates significant foreground contamination at 90 GHz, which is mitigated by the mean-subtraction step.

+In the past year, in [Jordan Krywonos et al. (2408.05264)](https://arxiv.org/abs/2408.05264), we also used reconstruction based on data from Planck and unWISE surveys to rule out non-linear Gpc-scale voids, provide the tightest constraint on the intrinsic dipole (< 14 km/s at 68% confidence), rule out matter-radiation isocurvature as an explanation of discrepancies between the measured CMB and galaxy number count dipoles, and constrain the amplitude of local-type primordial non-Gaussianity (−220 <∼ fNL <∼ 136 at 68% confidence) and compensated isocurvature (−147 <∼ ACIP <∼ 281 at 68% confidence).
+This representative set of constraints on beyond-ΛCDM scenarios demonstrates the breadth of fundamental science possible with measurements of secondary CMB anisotropies.

+The kSZ effect also offers powerful astrophysical insight into the ***distribution of ionized gas*** in cosmic structures.
+It constrains electron-gas profiles, probes the physics of ***baryonic feedback***, and provides an independent test of hydrodynamical simulations.
+Recent kSZ measurements suggest that a ***large fraction of baryons lie at greater radii*** than predicted and that feedback varies with halo mass and epoch.
+Because feedback strongly shapes both astrophysics and cosmological inference, characterizing it is essential.
+My near-term research will test feedback models against high-resolution simulations and data, building on pipelines that already perform these analyses.
+Advancing these tools is a major focus of my work.

 Over the years I have helped define its scientific vision by identifying its most powerful early-Universe and late-time targets.

+These include developing unique unbiased probes of ***electron gas distribution***:

 These include smoking-gun tests of ***primordial non-Gaussianity and isocurvature***: